-BMC Discovery is a Linux-based appliance.
-Because the methods that are used to access Microsoft Windows hosts are available only from Windows systems, Windows discovery requires a Windows proxy host.
+BMC Atrium Discovery is a Linux-based appliance.
+Because the methods that are used to access Windows hosts are only available from Windows systems, Windows discovery requires a Windows proxy host.

 Proxy changes in 8.3 SP2 and later versions

-In BMC Discovery 8.3 SP2 and later versions, installation and management of proxies has been improved with the introduction of a new Windows proxy manager tool.
+In BMC Atrium Discovery 8.3 SP2 and later versions, installation and management of proxies has been improved with the introduction of a new Windows proxy manager tool.
 It is also possible to install multiple proxies of each type on a single host.
-For information about the changes, see Managing proxies.
+For information about the changes, see Windows proxy manager.

-You can download the Windows proxies and Windows proxy manager as installation files from the appliance and install them on the local Windows host.
-For more information, see Installing BMC Discovery Proxy Manager.
+You can download the Windows proxies and Windows proxy manager as installation files from the appliance and install onto the local Windows host.
+For more information, see Installing Windows proxies.

-Windows discovery is handled in one of the following ways:
+Windows discovery is handled by one of the following ways:

-- Credential Windows proxy—A BMC Discovery service that runs on a customer-provided Windows host.
-To perform discovery, it uses credentials supplied by the BMC Discovery appliance from the credentials vault.
+- Credential Windows proxy — It is a BMC Atrium Discovery service that runs on a customer-provided Windows host.
+To perform discovery, it uses credentials supplied by the BMC Atrium Discovery appliance from the credentials vault.

-- Active Directory Windows proxy—A BMC Discovery service that runs on a customer-provided Windows host.
+- Active Directory Windows proxy— It is a BMC Atrium Discovery service that runs on a customer-provided Windows host.
 To perform discovery, it logs in as an Active Directory user.

 - When you install the Active Directory Windows proxy (as the Windows domain administrator), the appliance uses it to discover the Windows hosts in that domain.
-The proxy can discover only Windows hosts on the domain it is a member of, or other domains trusted by that domain.
-To discover domains that are not trusted, you must configure another Windows proxy with the appropriate domain permissions.
+The proxy can only discover Windows hosts on the domain it is a member of, or other domains trusted by that domain.
+To discover domains which are not trusted, you must configure another Windows proxy with the appropriate domain permissions.

-As of BMC Discovery 8.2, the Workgroup Windows proxy is no longer supplied with the appliance.
+From BMC Atrium Discovery version 8.2, the Workgroup Windows proxy is no longer supplied with the appliance.
 All of its functionality has been moved into the Active Directory Windows proxy.

 Windows proxy manager

-The Managing proxies enables you to install and manage proxies on the Windows host on which the manager is installed.
+The Windows proxy manager enables you to install and manage proxies on the Windows host on which the manager is installed.
 The Windows proxy manager is installed when you install a proxy.
 You can perform the following tasks using the Windows proxy manager: